niro1987/python-sapcommissions/docs/README.md

 Methods are the actions you can perform on an endpoint, like `list()`, `get()` and `create()`.
 You'll find links to the associated methods in the [Endpoints documentation](ENDPOINTS.md).
 For a full list of available methods, please read the [Methods documentation](METHODS.md).

+## Legal Disclaimer

+This software is designed for use with SAP® Commissions.

+SAP Commissions is the trademark or registered trademark of SAP SE or its affiliates in Germany and in other countries.

+The developers take no legal responsibility for the functionality or security of your SAP Commissions environment.